-[Project temporarily on-hold because of a lack of time]
+[Project is on-hold because of a serious lack of time]

 (There will also be 3 posts released soon for valid and trustworthy ways to support Ukrainian, Moldovan and Polish children while living in other countries.)